 Medical Records Director/Coordinator – Plans and directs the activities and personnel of the department.
 Coordinates the management of client medical records and the clerical needs of the nursing department.

 Medically Necessary – Medical necessity must be established (via diagnostic and/or other information presented on the claim number under consideration) before the carrier or insurer will make payment.

-Medicare – The Federal program providing primarily skilled medical care and medical insurance for people aged 65 and older, some disabled persons and those with an end-stage renal disease.
+Medicare – The Federal program providing primarily skilled medical care and medical insurance for people aged 65 and older, some disabled persons and those with end-stage renal disease.

 Medicare Part A – Hospital insurance that helps pay for inpatient hospital care, limited skilled nursing care, hospice care, and some home health care.
 Most people get Medicare Part A automatically when they turn 65.